DanielBrito/creditas-challenge-suitable-loans/README.md

-# Loan Type - Creditas Backend Challenge
+# Loan Type

-Challenge to check a suitable loan type for a person based on its characteristics.
+ Creditas backend challenge to check a suitable loan type for a person based on its characteristics.